BrodjagaRatnik/service.wireguard.manager.linux/README.md

 Please include the addon version (from `addon.xml`), relevant `kodi.log` lines around the event, and the output of `ls /sys/class/net` and `sudo iptables -L -n` if the issue involves networking.

 ---

-> [!NOTE]
-> ### ⚠️ EARLY RELEASE — DISTRO TESTERS WANTED!
-> The NetworkManager (`nmcli`) core loop is fully validated on Debian and Mint systems.
-We are actively **seeking testers for other Linux distributions** (Fedora, Arch, openSUSE, Gentoo) to ensure compatibility with varying kernel routing structures and firewall frameworks.

----
 *Created by Doemela*